 Box calls are a tried-and-true, friction-type call that make a “rusty wheel” or “yelping” call, and are a surefire way to attract turkeys.
-However, as Michael points out, they come with one major detriment: once you’ve finally attracted a gobbler, your hands are too occupied with the call to do anything else.
+However, as Michael points out, they come with a major detriment.
+Once you’ve finally attracted a gobbler, your hands are too occupied with the call to do anything else.

 That’s where mouth calls really shine.
 You’re able to replicate the same exact call, hands-free.
-So, when you’ve finally attracted a turkey, they won’t have enough time to realize what’s happening before you have a bead on them.
+So, when you’ve finally attracted one with your turkey call sounds, they won’t have enough time to realize what’s happening before you have a bead on them.

 Picking Your Mouth Call